RuthvikReddyGaddam/NeuralNetworksHomeAssignment4/README.md

 Short Answer Questions:
 1. How does NER differ from POS tagging in NLP?
 2. Describe two applications that use NER in the real world (e.g., financial news, search engines).

+#### Result
+1. Performed NER and printed the entities, labels,and start and end index of the appearance of words in sentence

 ## 3. Scaled Dot Product Attention